Trusted

 While these tokens are quite similar to stablecoins in the sense that the value of the asset is pegged to another, stablecoins derive value from fiat currencies.
 That is not the case with wrapped tokens.
 In most contexts, wrapped tokens derive value from cryptocurrencies.

-With blockchain ecosystems acting in silos now, processing transactions between chains has become a hassle.
-But for any new ecosystem to grow, interoperability is a prerequisite.
-Decentralized economies, as envisioned by cryptocurrencies, necessitate this feature.
 Wrapped tokens allow assets to go cross-chain (for the most part).
-And if you want to turn them back into their original form, you can do so anytime by unwrapping.
+If you want to turn them back into their original form, you can do so anytime by unwrapping them.

 Now, who monitors these transactions?
-That requires a custodian, who locks an equal amount of the asset as the number of tokens wrapped.
-It could be a DAO or a smart contract.
-In some cases, even a multisig wallet or a merchant.
-Let’s take an example to understand this better.
+That requires a custodian (BitGo and BiT Global) who locks an equal amount of the asset to the number of tokens wrapped.

 You want to convert ten BTC into ten WBTC.
 For this, you need to first transfer your 10 BTC to the custodian.
 This transaction to the reserve will be recorded on-chain.
 Now, the custodian will mint 10 WBTC tokens and send the tokens to you.
 It is that simple.

-Although you spent five tokens from your WBTC collection, you didn’t come across the chance to spend the remaining five.
-So, you decide to convert it back to BTC.
-Now, a burn request notifies the custodian so that he or she can release the five WBTC from the reserve.
+If you decide to convert WBTC back to BTC the custodian initiates a coin burn so that they can release the five BTC from the reserve.
 In essence, the custodian acts as the wrapper (one who wraps) and the unwrapper (one who unwraps) here.

 Benefits of WBTC